 For information on your LIRA, contact your financial institution.

 If you have more questions about the act or regulations, contact the Office of Superintendent - Pension Commission at (204) 945-2740 in Winnipeg; 1-800-282-8069, extension 2740 toll free; or go to www.gov.mb.ca/labour/pension.

 Defined benefit pension plan is a plan in which you as a member earn a pension based on service and earnings.
 These plans can be contributory (employees must make contributions) or non- contributory (the company makes contributions).

 Defined contribution pension plan is a plan in which you receive, at retirement, the pension that can be bought through your company, based on the value of the contributions you (if required by the plan) and your employer made, plus interest.

 Joint pension or survivor pension pays a benefit to you for life and, after your death, to your spouse or partner for life.

 Locked-in Retirement Account (LIRA) is an investment that allows your money (pension benefits) to continue to grow and accumulate interest while being held (or locked in) in the fund until you retire.
 LIRAs replace locked-in, Registered Retirement Savings Plans (RRSPs), although they operate in the same way.
 A LIRA is a RRSP that is governed by the provincial act and holds locked-in pension funds until they are used for retirement.

-Life Income Fund (LIF) is an investment that pays an adjustable amount of retirement income to the LIF holder, based on prescribed annuity factors.
-It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the provincial regulations under The Pension Benefits Act.
+Life Income Fund (LIF) is an investment that pays an adjustable amount of retirement income to the LIF owner, based on prescribed annuity factors.
+It must be at least the minimum amount stated in the federal Income Tax Act and the maximum amount stated in the provincial regulations under the Manitoba act.

 Plan member/owner is a former member of a pension plan who transferred funds to a LIF.